semibrackets/TERMICRAFT/README.md

 version: 0.0.0-alpha-dev

-TERMICRAFT is a sandbox game that takes place in the terminal You the player '@' can move around freely with wasd and can build with the period and comma keys
+TERMICRAFT is a sandbox game that takes place in the terminal You the player '@' can move around freely with wasdqezc and can build with the period and comma keys

 CONTROLS:
-WASD: move around
+WASD: move up, left, down, and right.
+QEZC: move north east, north west, south east, and south west.
 COMMA: Mine blocks
 PERIOD: Place selected block